Friday, 28 October 2011

 The mix of Malay, Chinese and Indian cultures in the city makes for genuine fusion and a wide range of curries, dim sum and satayEuropean, Japanese, Korean and Arabic foods reflects the origin of many of the city's residents.
 For street food, head to Jalan Alor, a lively road lined with cheap and cheerful Chinese restaurants.

-The skycrapers and modern office towers are indication of a progressive city.
-Modern city like KL surely has to have a variety of nighlife available to suit everyone's taste and it doesn't disappoint anyone.
-Modern clubs, night markets and other delights abound to tempt the senses and your wallet, so why not head out and enjoy some of the local flavours while you are in town?
-Be warned that the city's nightlife does shut down rather early compared with other countries, so expect to be out no later than 2 am.
+Modern city like KL surely has a variety of nightlife available to suit everyone's taste that doesn't disappoint anyone.
+Modern clubs and other delights abound to tempt the senses and your wallet, so why not head out and enjoy some of the local flavours while you are in town?
+Go to Pubs in KL at Jalan Bukit Bintang.
+Go find them!

 Address: Jalan Istana Jalan Syed Putra, KL Malaysia.